paonegri/DSND_Project1/README.md

 The code should run with no issues using Python versions 3.x.
 In addition, the code runs using these libraries:

-1. Pandas
+1. pandas
-2. Numpy
+2. numpy
-3. Matplotlib
+3. matplotlib
-4. Plotnine
+4. plotnine
-5. Scikit-learn
+5. scikit-learn
+6. xgboost

 ## Project Motivation<a name="motivation"></a>